kudrom/lupulo/docs/architecture.rst

 for the event sources that the widget is listening on.
 Once data arrives for a widget, the frontend will call it to render itself into the page with the new data.

+The data that the widget receives has the structure defined in the data schema, in order to allow the widget to access the data without the understanding of the data schema, the frontend provides an abstraction called accessors.

 .. figure:: images/frontend.png